Bachelor of Social Work (BSW)

 Join the largest profession of mental health service providers in the country and become part of a network of students and faculty with a vision for change.
-Nationally accredited by the Council for Social Work Accreditation, the William Woods University Social Work Program has a 100 percent job placement rate, as well as a 100 percent acceptance rate for our alumni that apply to graduate school.
+Nationally accredited by the Council for Social Work Education (CSWE), the William Woods University Social Work Program graduates go into the workforce or go on to graduate school to become skilled clinicians and administrators.
+Due to CSWE Accreditation and the strength of our program, many of our qualified graduates apply for advanced standing status in graduate schools which reduces the amount of coursework required to earn a Master of Social Work.
 Our dream is to see you succeed in the work that will not only have an impact on you personally, but on every person you meet.

-Unlike many other helping fields, social work will allow you to see through the eyes of those you are serving, as well as use critical thinking and action-planning on multi-systemic levels to bring compassion, refuge and justice where it is needed most.
-William Woods University students have collectively provided over 5,500 hours of service to the surrounding Fulton community through the social work program, gaining hands on experience in addition to the valuable knowledge learned in the classroom and through side-by-side mentorship learning with faculty experts.
+Unlike many other helping fields, social work will allow you to see through the eyes of those you are serving, as well as use critical thinking and action-planning on multi-systemic levels to bring compassion, intervention and justice where it is needed most.
+Last academic year, William Woods University students collectively provided over 5,500 hours of service to the surrounding Fulton community through the social work field practicum program, gaining hands on experience in addition to the valuable knowledge learned in the classroom and through side-by-side mentorship learning with faculty experts.

-Participate in service learning activities through various courses, as well as practice interviewing skills and gain experience in developing action plans
+- Participate in service learning activities through various courses, as well as practice interviewing skills and gain experience in developing intervention and action plans

-Get hands on experience through a two semester-long internship during your senior year, gaining 500 hours of direct social work practice in various welfare agencies across Missouri under the supervision of a qualified field supervisor
+- Get hands on experience through a two semester-long field practicum during your senior year, gaining 500 hours of direct social work practice in various social service agencies across Missouri under the supervision of a qualified field supervisor

-Join a group of like-minded individuals and participate in social work activities that serve the Fulton community through William Woods University clubs such as Students for Social Work or Phi Alpha, an honors society for Social Work majors
+- Join a group of like-minded individuals and participate in social work activities that serve the Fulton and Central Missouri communities through William Woods University clubs such as Students for Social Work or Phi Alpha, an honors society for Social Work majors

 Pursue an exciting career as a/an:

 - Children’s division supervisor

 - Youth treatment worker